rabbitmq/rabbitmq-website/site/troubleshooting-ssl.md

 establish a TLS connection by connecting an <code>s_client</code> client to an <code>s_server</code> server in two separate shells (terminal windows).

-The example will assume you have the following [certficaite and key files](/ssl.html#certificates-and-keys) (these filenames are used by [tls-gen](https://github.com/michaelklishin/tls-gen)):
+The example will assume you have the following [certificate and key files](/ssl.html#certificates-and-keys) (these filenames are used by [tls-gen](https://github.com/michaelklishin/tls-gen)):

 <table>